kommitters/editorjs-tooltip/README.md

         underline: true,
         backgroundColor: '#154360',
         textColor: '#FDFEFE',
+        holder: 'editorId',
       }
     }
   }
 });
 ```
 Select some text, click on the tooltip button in the inline-tools bar, and type the tooltip in the input, when the key enter is pressed, the tooltip will be created.

+**Note:** Use the holder field to indicate the EditorJS Id passed in the div tag, by default the holder field is 'editorjs'.

 ## Config Params